MatchuPitchu/github-actions-summary/02_github-actions.md

 - `action` (-> `uses` key)
   - is a (custom) application that performs a (typically complex) frequently repeated task
-  - you can build you own `Actions` but you can also use official or community `Actions`
+  - you can build custom `actions` but you can also use official or community `actions`
-  - `GitHub marketplace` to find `Actions`: <https://github.com/marketplace>
+  - `GitHub marketplace` to find `actions`: <https://github.com/marketplace>

 ## Custom Actions

 - simplify workflows and repeated `steps`
-  - instead of writing multiple (possibly very complex) `Step` definitions, build and use a single `custom Action`
+  - instead of writing multiple (possibly very complex) `step` definitions, build and use a single `custom Action`
-  - multiple `Steps` can be grouped into a single `custom Action` and re-used across multiple jobs
+  - multiple `steps` can be grouped into a single `custom Action` and re-used across multiple jobs
 - implement logic that solves a problem not solved by any publicly available `action`
 - create and share `actions` with the community